aspose-words/Aspose.Words-Documentation/java/developer-guide/rendering/using-truetype-fonts/manipulate-and-substitute-truetype-fonts/_index.md

 All available font manipulation mechanisms are contained in the [FontSettings](https://apireference.aspose.com/words/java/com.aspose.words/FontSettings) class.
 This class is responsible for fetching fonts within defined font sources as well as for the Font Substitution process, as described below.

-Fonts are parsed in many steps:
+Fonts are parsed in a few steps:

 1. Obtaining info for font, resolving from all available fonts.
 1. Parsing the resolved fonts to get available glyphs and metrics (horizontal and vertical).